The Payments Industry Landscape: What Does It Look Like Today?

 The Authorization Process

-- The customer purchases goods or services from the merchant and swipes their credit or debit card through a point-of-sale (POS) terminal or device which captures the customer’s card information.
+- The customer purchases goods or services from the merchant and swipes their credit or debit card through a point-of-sale (POS) terminal or device that captures the customer’s card information.

 - The customer’s card information is transmitted to the merchant’s payment processor, who in turn passes the card information and transaction amount to the merchant’s bank (the acquirer, or acquiring bank).
 Note that some payment processors are also acquiring banks.